Tests to diagnose hearing loss may include:

 Your doctor is likely to ask you a number of questions, including:

 - How would you describe your symptoms?
-Do you have pain in the affected ear?
+Do you have pain or drainage in the affected ear or ears?

 - Did your symptoms come on suddenly?